abradshaw/getting-started-with-satellite-6-command-line/host_groups/README.md

 # Host Groups

-Rather than applying multiple settings to an individual host, Satelliet6 uses hostgroups.
+Rather than applying multiple settings to an individual host, Satellite 6 uses hostgroups.

 Multiple **HostGroups** can be added and they can also be nested in a hierachal manner.